 Quick question for you: how many email accounts do you have?
 How many do you have to regularly check?
 How many different platforms do they utilize?
 If there’s too many, important communications are easy to miss in the ensuing mess of messages.
 Fortunately, there are a few ways that this can be avoided, which we’ll review for this week’s tip.
 Today, we look at how to consolidate your email management.

 How Many Emails Do You Need?

-Depending on your office’s organization style, there may be a fair chance that you have to juggle multiple email addresses.
+Depending on your office’s organization style, there may be a fair chance that you have to use multiple email addresses.
 You may have one that you use internally, one that’s client-facing, and one to interact with your vendors.
 However, we do have to address how many messages this could wind up being.
-You and your team are responsible for more than just checking emails, after all, so you don’t have the time to log into each email account you have in order to do so.
+You and your team are responsible for more than just checking emails, after all, so you don’t have the time to log into each email every time.

-Fortunately, your email platform of choice will have the capability to handle each of these emails from each provider.
+Fortunately, your email platform of choice will have the capability to handle each of these emails from each provider and consolidate your email management.
 First, we need to set some terminology straight:

 When we refer to an email account, we’re talking about the individual address used.
 For instance, if your organization has a branded email address, “email@example.com” and “firstname.lastname@example.org” are two different accounts.

 An email client, on the other hand, it the program that you choose to use to read your emails, like Microsoft Outlook or Gmail.
-If these clients are stored on a single server, you can use them more or less interchangeably, as all of your emails will appear in each client.
+If these clients are stored on a single server, you can use them interchangeably, as all your emails will appear in each client.

 However, this doesn’t help you if you have too many accounts to keep track of… at least, not without exercising the capabilities of your chosen email client.